-Storm Door – An additional, non-thermal door placed in front of an exterior door for additional protection for weather elements.
+Storm door – An additional, non-thermal door placed in front of an exterior door for additional protection for weather elements.

-Structural Integrity – A structure’s uncompromised ability to safely resist the required loads.
+Structural integrity – A structure’s uncompromised ability to safely resist the required loads.

-Sustainable Design – Also called environmental design, environmentally sustainable design, environmentally conscious design, etc., is the philosophy of designing physical objects and services to comply with the principles of social, economic, and ecological sustainability.
+Sustainable design – Also called environmental design, environmentally sustainable design, environmentally conscious design, etc., is the philosophy of designing physical objects and services to comply with the principles of social, economic, and ecological sustainability.

-Top hung window – Aluminium top hung windows are constructed using an outer frame and a hinged “sash”.
+Top hung windows – Aluminium top hung windows are constructed using an outer frame and a hinged “sash”.
 In a top hung window the hinge is on the top of the outer frame, thereby allowing the bottom to swing out secured by high quality steel friction stays.